martysama0134/how-to-mt2-patcher/README.md

 1. inside `web/metin2torrent_gfl.config.xml` edit `new_patcher_crc32` with the crc32 of the new autopatcher
 1. upload the new autopatcher as `metin2launch.bin`

+### EXTRA2 - AUTOPATCHER WITH ARGUMENT
+When you press 'Start', a file called `003254` is created.
+Add a check in `root/system.py` or `launcher/UserInterface.cpp` for it.
+...to be completed...

 ### BONUS1 - HOW TO INSTALL APACHE AND RUN IT ON FREEBSD
 ```sh
 # install apache